Sándor Petőfi: The building of a Hungarian legend - Kafkadesk

 This famous poem became a rallying cry for Hungarians, and was even sung during the insurrection of 1956, more than one century later.
 The beginning is especially well-known, and is, along the Himnusz, the Hungarian national anthem, one of the most important symbols of Hungary: “Talpra magyar, hí a haza!/Itt az idő, most vagy soha!/Rabok legyünk vagy szabadok?/Ez a kérdés, válasszatok! –/A magyarok istenére/Esküszünk,/Esküszünk, hogy rabok tovább/Nem leszünk!”, “On your feet, Hungarian, the homeland is calling!/This is the time, now or never!/Will we be slaves or freemen?/It is the question, now answer!—/On the god of the Hungarian/We swear/We swear that we won’t be slaves/Anymore!”

-The popularity of Petőfi decreased as time passed, and he lost, that same year, an election in his native region.
+The popularity of Sándor Petőfi decreased as time passed, and he lost, that same year, an election in his native region.
 Disillusioned, now with his son and wife to provide for, Petőfi enlisted again in the revolutionary army under the command of Józef Bem.
 He disappeared on the battlefield in Segesvár (Sighișoara, in modern-day Romania) in July 1849.
 He was only 26.

-A living legend of Hungarian poetry
+Sándor Petőfi, a living legend of Hungarian poetry

-Petőfi is the living legend of Hungarian poetry.
+Sándor Petőfi is the living legend of Hungarian poetry.
 Even after his death, his poetry and own eventful tragic life inspired many fellow poets.
 His lifelong friend János Arany described their friendship in his poem “Answer to Petőfi”; Babits Mihály, the famous 20th-century poet and member of the literary journal Nyugat, wrote Petőfi Koszorúi.
 Gyula Reviczky, another poet, wrote the poem “Petőfi is living!”.
 And so on.
 Some even claim that since Petőfi’s body was never found, we cannot be sure of his death in Segesvár, and that he may have been imprisoned in Siberia by the Russians.
 His life and death are surrounded by countless other myths and legends.

 His vivid poetry and his tragic life, caught in the whirlwind of historical events, made a legend out of him.
 For Hungarians, Petőfi is the poet – during this time of revolutions and struggle for freedom, he helped giving birth to the Hungarian nation itself.
 He chose his own magyarness, despite his name and his parents’ language.
 As Liszt, who is certainly the ultimate musician for Hungarians, as much as Petőfi is the ultimate poet, he chose to be Hungarian.
 Liszt, despite badly speaking Hungarian throughout his entire life, claimed himself as Hungarian, and is today one of the country’s most symbolic historical figures; Petőfi, who was born with the Slavic name Petrovics, is also one of them.